We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Methodology

 We evaluated nearly two dozen reverse mortgage lenders nationwide.
-Gathering data on product terms, qualifying requirements, interest rates, availability, reputation and other factors to zero in on the best ones.
+The data used to determine our top picks was gathered between March and April 2025, and included a comparison of product terms, qualifying requirements, interest rates, availability and reputation among other factors.
 Lenders were rated on a one-to-five scale based on eight categories: product variety (10%), maximum loan amount (10%), age minimum (10%), online resources (10%), average rates (15%), states served (15%), lawsuits/regulatory actions (15%) and ratings/reviews (15%).

 We prioritized companies that: